odavitest/GenesisFront2023/README.md

 4) While staying on the `product.html` page, click on the lessons cards in the curriculum section to see the video lesson.
 5) If the lesson's status is "blocked" it will not be selectable.
 6) The API server is super slow, so the preloading picture is shown while the data is getting downloded.
+7) The local storage of a browser is used to remember the courses and lessons viewed in order to show the last seen video.

 More technical details:
 1) In order to show the videos, the [video.js](https://videojs.com/) player is used (I didn't manage to make hls.js working).